Soo-econ/ECON567B-SIUC/README.md

 ```

 ## [2] Problem Set 8.15.
-We will use the dataset `AIRFARE.DTA` to solve problemset 8.15.
+We will use the dataset `AIRFARE.DTA` to solve problem set 8.15.
 ```
 use airfare, replace
 ```